hypi-universe/docs/content/widget-basic.md

 * Represents a user of the application.
 * It is a circle with User initials or Profile images.
+* Change Background and Foreground color from the Properties panel.
+Background refers to the Circle and foreground refers to the Text.
+* You may upload Images from the URLs as background and foreground.
+* Change the radius of the circle using a slider or entering the value.
+* Customize the text on the circle.
+Text Properties open when the text is clicked.

 ## Divider

 *  A thin horizontal line that divides the screen into horizontal sections.
+*  Divider provides a space between two widgets by drawing a line between them.
+*  You can change the height of the divider to create space between the widgets.
+The horizontal line of the divider gets centered around this height.
-*  Its colour or thickness can be changed.
+*  You can also change the color or thickness of the line.
+*  Provide leading or trailing indent to adjust the length of the line.

 ## DropDown Button